UCREL/pymusas/README.md

 uv add pymusas[neural]
 ```

-#### Custom accelerator (torch)
+#### Custom accelerator (torch and spaCy)

 When installing the `neural` extra we use the default version of [pytorch](https://pytorch.org/) for your Operating System (OS), in the case for `Linux` this is likely to be the `cuda` version and for all other OSs this will be `cpu`.
-If you would like to use a different version of torch please either install it before install `pymusas` or add the package index like so `uv add --index-strategy unsafe-best-match --index https://download.pytorch.org/whl/cu130 pymusas[neural]`.
+If you would like to use a different version of torch please either install it before install `pymusas` or add the package index like so `uv add --index-strategy unsafe-best-match --index https://download.pytorch.org/whl/cu130 pymusas[neural]` in this example we are downloading `torch` for `cuda` version 13.

+**Note** we do not require the GPU version of spaCy `spacy[cuda12x]` to run `pymusas` with a custom accelerator like `cuda` but `pymusas` does support the GPU version of spaCy in case you are using it, but `pymusas` does not require it.

 ## Development